Malawi: Strengthening Technical and Institutional Capacity to Manage Climate and Disaster Risks

 - Component 1: Strengthening institutional and technical capacity of the government for managing climate and disaster risk.
 This component supported the formulation and validation of the new DRM bill, by financing technical inputs to the bill.
 To operationalize the bill, the development of Operational Guidelines are being supported, which clarifies the roles and responsibilities of different stakeholders.

 - Component 2: Strengthening Malawi's sectoral policies.
 The component undertook a technical review of three sectoral policies: the National Urban Policy, the National Meteorology Policy, and the guidelines and roadmap for building safer schools.

-The key counterparts of the project will be the Department of Disaster Management Affairs.
+The key counterparts of the project are the Department of Disaster Management Affairs.
 Other counterparts include the Ministry of Education, Department of Urban Development, as well as the Department of Climate Change and Meteorological Services.

 Window of Action